2023 Planet Comicon Kansas City Cosplay Contest

 Registration and Wait Lists

 A follow up email will include information about your judging time slot, confirmation of details, etc. This email will come no later than 1 week before the show.
-Applications are largely accepted on a first come first serve basis, however, the cosplay contest directors will review each application for compliance with the contest rules so there may be exceptions to this.

 Now that I have submitted my application, what’s next?